Deepthi-M-181297/Amazon-Sales-Data-Analysis/README.md

 ![Banner Image](https://github.com/Deepthi-M-181297/Amazon-Sales-Data-Analysis/blob/main/amazon_india_wide_image.jpg)

 Welcome to the Amazon Sales Analysis project!
-In this project, we delve into analyzing sales data from Amazon to extract insights and trends that can help optimize sales strategies, understand customer behavior, and improve business operations.
+In this project, we deliver into analyzing sales data from Amazon to extract insights and trends that can help optimize sales strategies, understand customer behavior, and improve business operations.